weaveworks/weave-gitops/CONTRIBUTING.md

 3. Rebuild the local gitops binary via `make bin`
 4. Ensure `WEGO_BIN_PATH` is set to the local binary and `IS_TEST_ENV=true`

-This should result in the `gitops install` run during the acceptance tests deploying your custom built docker images with the desired code changes.
+As a result, when the acceptance tests run `gitops install`, they should deploy your custom-built docker image with the desired code changes.